prjctimg/huetiful/docs/api/classes/wrappers.Color.md

 ▸ **pair**(`options`): [`ColorArray`](wrappers.ColorArray.md) \| [`Color`](wrappers.Color.md)

-Returns a palette that contains a base color that is incremented by a `hueStep` to get the final hue to pair with.The colors are interpolated via white or black.
-A negative `hueStep` will pick a color that is `n` degrees behind the base color.
-Call `output()` to get the final result.
+Creates a palette that consists of a `baseColor` that is incremented by a `hueStep` to get the final color to pair with.
+The colors are then spline interpolated via white or black.

+A negative `hueStep` will pick a color that is `hueStep` degrees behind the base color.

 #### Parameters